printer130/notes/src/content/vulnerabilities/winrm.md

 ## Information

-- Windows Remote Management is a remote management protocol that can be used to remote access with wisdows system over HTTP(S).
+- Windows Remote Management is a remote management protocol that can be used to remote access with windows system over HTTP(S).

 - Microsoft implemented WinRM in to Windows in order to make life easier for sysadmins.